Storidge/cio-user-guide/getting_started/docker_volumes.md

-# Using volumes with Docker
+# Volumes with Docker CLI

 Volumes can also be used with Docker containers, services, and [stacks](docker_stack_volumes.html) through the cio volume plugin.